 Strengths: The deck has a crazy amount of tempo in R1 and is very effective at bleeding.
-You're happy to play a long R3, because the deck has almost no "weak" plays after R1.
+You’re happy to play a long R3, because the deck has almost no "weak" plays after R1.
 You have a fair amount of control tools to shut down engines.
-This is the best Geralt: Yrden deck in the game since the card will usually find decent value on your own side of the board.
-Sigrdrifa is a finisher for 12 unconditional points.
+This is the best Geralt: Yrden deck in the game since the card can also find solid value on your own side of the board.
+Sigrdrifa is a finisher for 12 points.
 Hjalmar removes anything you want.
-Commander's Horn provides an insane burst of points in any round.
-Harald Houndsnout gives you extra bodies for Horn.
+Commander’s Horn provides a huge burst of points, with Houndsnout providing the extra bodies.

 On Blue coin, you can play Caldwell and the next turn you can use Tactical Advantage on him and then play Jutta for 12 points.
 Very few decks can keep up with this play.
 It might also force tall removal, making your Sigrdrifa a safe finisher.
 On Red coin, you can discard Tuirseach Veteran or Caldwell and then use Hjalmar to kill Tactical Advantage target.
 This play is absolutely disgusting and often results in winning on even cards.

-Weaknesses: It's actually quite difficult to pilot.
-Since you will see your entire deck every game, you have to mulligan some of the good cards, because you have to play a certain amount of bad cards from hand.
-The deck obviously loses a lot of its efficiency when Coral and/or Birna are chilling at the very bottom of the deck.
+Weaknesses: It’s actually quite difficult to pilot.
+Since you will see your entire deck every game, you have to mulligan some of the good cards, because you have to play a specific amount of bad cards from hand.
+The deck obviously loses a lot of its efficiency when Coral and Birna are chilling at the bottom of the deck.

 Considerations: Dimeritium Bomb, Clear Skies, Gimpy Gerwin, Unicorn and Chironex. -Wusubi